craigbarnes/dte/docs/dterc.md

 ### **case-sensitive-search** [true]

 `false`
-:   Search is case-insensitive.
+:   Search is case-insensitive

 `true`
-:   Search is case-sensitive.
+:   Search is case-sensitive

 `auto`
 :   If search string contains an uppercase letter search is
-    case-sensitive, otherwise it is case-insensitive.
+    case-sensitive, otherwise it is case-insensitive

 ### **display-special** [false]